shivamkundan/Tricorder-PCB-Designs/README.md

 # Tricorder-PCB-Designs
- PCB layout files for my tricorder project
+ PCB Gerber layout files for my tricorder project.
+A total of 4 circuit boards stacked vertically using stacking headers.